-Tomonori Usuda
+Tomonori Usuda TMT Japan Project usuda@naoj.org

-National Astronomical

-Observatory of Japan

-usuda@naoj.org

 Tomo Usuda earned his PhD in Astronomy at the University of Tokyo in 1997.
 He is an Optical-Infrared astronomer at NAOJ (National Astronomical Observatory of Japan) currently leading TMT (Thirty Meter Telescope) project as the director of TMT-Japan project.
 Previously, he was the associate director of Subaru Telescope from 2006 to 2013.
 His research interests are telescope & science instruments and spectroscopic studies of interstellar medium and star/planet formations.